 Think Charlie and the Chocolate Factory, but with cheese.
 And ice cream, of course.
-Welcome to the new Tillamook Creamery on the Oregon coast: 42,800 square feet of pure dairy imagination, set to open June 20.
+Welcome to the new Tillamook Creamery on the Oregon coast: 42,800 square feet of pure dairy imagination.
 Best of all?
 You don’t need a golden ticket—entry is free.
 Good news for fans who’ve made a pit stop for curds and ice cream part of a beach trip ritual ever since the original Tillamook Creamery first opened its doors to the public back in 1966.

 As we reported in 2016, when the cheesemaker first announced plans to expand, Tillamook's circa-1949 factory/visitor center had long struggled to accommodate the creamery's 1.3 million annual visitors.
 With the new standalone creamery, designed by Seattle design firm Olson Kundig, that problem is solved.
 Now, two whole floors dedicated to dairy worship invite you to gobble 5-year-old aged sharp chedder, slurp creamery-exclusive chocolate cherry fudge ice cream, or peek behind the scenes at the cheese-making process that built this North Coast dairy empire over generations.